How to Protect Your Trademark

 4. Register Your Trademark

-After confirming that your trademark is unique and strong, the next layer of protection is to seek federal trademark registration.
+After confirming that your trademark is unique within its industry and strong, the next layer of protection is to seek federal trademark registration.
 By registering your mark with the USPTO, you receive the broadest national trademark protections available.

 So, what rights and protections do you earn with federal registration that you don’t otherwise qualify for?